gar6920/Numberblocks/memory bank/architecture.md

 - Client sends player actions to the server at regular intervals
 - Server validates actions, updates game state, and broadcasts to all clients
 - Efficient state synchronization with delta updates
+- Robust player synchronization with proper sessionId handling
+- Smooth interpolation of remote player movements using lerping

 **Key Features:**
 - Session persistence with reconnection support